Ali-Akbar Raefipour: Views and reception

 He is considered among the new generation of fundamentalist public speakers who, without an in-depth religious education, try to mix conspiracy theories with Shi'ite theological assertions in order to theorize the Iranian government and justify its policies.
-This new generation of fundamentalists which has emerged in the previous decade, and includes figures Hassan Abbasi and Hassan Rahimpour Azghadi, is characterized as more aggressive and ambitious than the previous generation and more adopt to the global conspiracy theories.
+This new generation of fundamentalists which has emerged in the previous decade, and includes figures Hassan Abbasi and Hassan Rahimpour Azghadi, all described by the Financial Times as "younger ultraconservatives dubbed the 'super-revolutionaries'", is characterized as more aggressive and ambitious than the previous generation and more adopt to the global conspiracy theories.

+He is an advocate of Mahdism, and his Institute has the stated goal of “acquainting Muslims with Mahdist topics and teachings.”

-Raefipour claims that the word jeans comes from jinn.
+In 2011, Raefipour claimed that the word jeans comes from jinn.
 He also has stated that high-heeled shoes are designed to make female feet look like the hoofs of a jinn, and that T-shirts containing "spells or satanic slogans" are sold in the Iranian market.
 According to journalist Babak Dehghanpisheh, these remarks were in line with the Iranian government's dress code enforcement policy, at the time the Guidance Patrol had recently emerged.

+In 2019, his Institute made a documentary promoting antisemitic conspiracy theories about the USS Liberty, which widely circulated on the internet in 2021, spread by Iranian accounts but aimed at US audiences.

 He has applauded Chinese government and its election system, the latter because of depriving those who are not Communist Party members from voting.
 He has also stated that "Communist China's laws are exactly like laws of al-Moumenin".

 As COVID-19 pandemic hit Iran in February 2020, he claimed that it was part of the U.S. hybrid war against China and Iran, and that the virus is an example of biological warfare.
 Afterwards, he called for enacting a law in the Iranian parliament that would allow retaliation against bio-terrorist attacks if they are proved to be used against Iran.
+He was also the main promoter of antisemitic memes about COVID under the hashtag #COVID1948, comparing Zionism to the virus.

+In 2024, he vowed “revenge” on the “bastard Zionist regime” and posted antisemitic content on social media.
+He has decried Boris Johnson (who had one Jewish great-grandparent) as a Jew.

+Lawsuit

+In 2020, Mohammad-Javad Azari Jahromi, Iran's Minister of Information and Communications Technology, sued him for jamming electronic GPS systems near an airport.

+Saudi Arabia

+In July 2023, while visiting Saudi Arabia, he was banned from leaving the country and stayed in the Iranian consulate while the Iranian ministry of foreign affairs worked for his release.
+He asked his supporters not to burn Saudi Arabian flags while he was there.
+He criticised the murder of Jamal Khashoggi.
+He accused the Saudi state of illegally trying to destroy House of Kaaba.
+He called The House of Saud "the new Saddam".
+He claimed that the 2015 Mina stampede was a deliberate act of killing of Shias.